English Literature Minor

 EGL 225 Images of Women in Drama

 A study of images of women in Western drama from ancient times to the present.
 This course will consider the development of drama as a popular art form reflecting gender issues of its time.
-NOTE: Students cannot earn credit for EGL 225 and 225W EGL 225W can be used to fulfill the writing intensive requirement.
+NOTE: Students cannot earn credit for EGL 225 and 225W or EGL 225*D EGL 225W can be used to fulfill the writing intensive requirement.
+EGL 225*D can be used to fulfill the Diversity, Equity, Inclusion, and Social Justice requirement.
 Prerequisite(s): EGL 102 with a grade of C or higher

 EGL 228 Classics and Mythology in Popular Culture